What are those tall London buildings we can see behind the Beatles on their famous rooftop? Tony Barrell investigates

 The shape of this famous building isn’t that recognisable in the photograph, but I think there’s a reason for that: from this roof in Savile Row, one wouldn’t have a flat-on view of the Elizabeth Tower, but an angled view; that is, one of the building’s corners faces in this direction.
 There really is no other decent-sized candidate for this building.
 Big Ben is, of course, part of the Palace of Westminster, the seat of our government, and the 315ft-high bell tower was designed in the gothic revival style by Augustus Pugin (just before he descended into insanity) and built in the 1850s.

 So now we have the identities of all three “towers of power” visible from the famous rooftop of 3 Savile Row.
-They’re all important and fascinating buildings – and sometimes they’re obliterated in reproductions of this photograph, which is meddling with history.
+They’re all important and fascinating buildings – and sometimes they’re obliterated in reproductions of this photograph, which is a pity.

 And there’s a frustrating irony about the fact that all three of these buildings (pictured above) are fitted with clocks.
 If only we could read the time on any of these distant structures, we might have a better idea of when the Beatles played up here.
 We can be sure that it was around lunchtime on that Thursday, but nobody – as far as I know – can be certain what time it was exactly when they started and finished playing.